Digital Impacts that Helped Shape Blue Compass & Society

 Search Engine Optimization

 When we began in 2007, we focused solely on launching websites and offered no search engine optimization (SEO) services.
-In 2009, however, we realized that a website is like a car—if it sits there without updates and support, it will eventually decrease in quality and effectiveness.
+In 2009, however, we realized websites are like machines — with maintenance and support, overtime, the performance of the site will increase.
 Our team quickly started to embrace SEO and began building a robust, ongoing SEO process.
 As you probably know, Google is arguably responsible for shaping the internet as we know it today.
 As the search engine is essentially a virtual library, if someone wants an answer to a question, they “Google it!”

 Google is not just a search engine, though — Google is its own empire.
 In just a quarter of a century, the company has created products that shape our everyday routines: Chrome, Google Maps, Gmail, Google Drive, Universal Analytics (soon to be GA4), Google Ads, Google Meet, Google Home and much more.
 These apps and products alone have altered long-hand business practices and encouraged organizations to operate, advertise and report in a digitized fashion.

 To top it off, not only has Google changed the game, they’re always changing the rules!
 Google keeps us on our toes here at Blue Compass.
 Updates to their algorithm, changes to their platforms and new platforms occur on a regular basis, and our digital experts prioritize staying up-to-date on all Google's improvements.

 Throughout this blog we refer to the digital scape as an ever-changing environment, and social media is just that.
 Social media has come a long way since 2007, evolving from a great tool to connect with friends and family through short status updates to becoming a whole host of opportunities for businesses and creators to sell products and interact with their target market.